-- A written paper - An oral day consisting of the Structured Oral Examination (SOE) & the Objective Structured Clinical Examination (OSCE)
+- A written paper - An oral day consisting of SOE & OSCE

-The primary exam tests the knowledge, understanding and application of basic sciences to anaesthetic practice along with an introduction to the clinical aspects of the profession.
+The primary exam tests the knowledge and application of basic sciences to anaesthetic practice along with an introduction to the clinical aspects of the profession.
 The science topics covered fall into the realms of physiology, pharmacology and physics.

-The Primary MCQ Exam:
+The Primary Written Exam: